rafaelsalmon/Case-Control/README.md

 3) Generate database physical mode (scructure) from the project's Model classes in the DBSet.
     For this step, open Package Manager Console and type `update-database -verbose`.

-# COMMENTS ON CODE / CODE DOCUMENTING:
+# COMMENTS ON CODE / CODE DOCUMENTING

  Comments in code are in both English (marked by "EN-US") and Portuguese (marked by "PT-BR").
 It was built in Portuguese, so the name of the entities are ins this language.
 Nevertheless, you can see the translation of the entities' names and their properties' names inside the Model classes.

-# LEARNING:
+# LEARNING

  The easiest way to understand the whole system, its definitions and business rules is to start at Models/Caso.cs